 - 4 teaspoons cinnamon

-Lightly brush one side of each tortilla with melted butter and sprinkle with cinnamon-sugar.
+Lightly brush one side of each tortilla with melted butter and sprinkle with cinnamon-sugar to taste (you may not need all of the sugar mixture).
 Bake for 10-12 minutes, until lightly brown and crisp.
 Cool on a cooling rack and serve.

 - Serving Size: 8

 Simply lay out your tortillas and brush each one with melted butter and sprinkle with a little cinnamon-sugar and then cut into wedges.
 I’ve provided measurements and quantities in the recipe, but you can absolutely eyeball literally everything here.
 I never measure anything when I make these.
 Simply brush and sprinkle!

 Lay them on a baking sheet (I line mine with parchment or foil for easy clean up) and then bake them in the oven.
 Different brands and sizes of tortillas might take varying amounts of time but it’s usually about 10 minutes or so.
 Just keep an eye on them and take them out when they turn golden on the edges.

 When they’re done and cooled completely they’ll be light and crisp and oh so delicious.
 These are yummy, addicting little things.
 You can use them for all kinds of things- try making nachos by topping them with some vanilla ice cream and buttermilk caramel sauce or hot fudge.
 Or dip them in fruit dip or straight into whipped cream.
 Or just snack on them plain- they make a great after school snack.
 My toddler loves making these with me!

 Try them with our Sweet Fruit Salsa, or in Strawberry Chocolate Nachos!

 I make these all the time, but instead of brushing with butter, I just brush with water.
 Makes super low-fat chips that I serve with strawberry salsa in the summer.